 - 2 Tbsp Myer lemon juice (or 1 Tbsp lemon juice)

-- In a medium size bowl, combine all the ingredients for Dressing.
-Mix well with a whisk.
+- In a medium-size bowl, whisk together all the ingredients for the dressing.

-- Keep apples in salted water (1 tsp. salt for a big bowl of water) for 1-2 minutes to prevent apples from browning.
-Drain and dry with paper towels.
+- Keep apples in salted water (add 1 tsp salt for a big bowl of water) for 1-2 minutes to prevent apples from browning.
+Drain and dry with a clean kitchen towel.

 - Slice celery into small pieces.

-- Add apples, celery, and raisin in the bowl and mix all together.
-Keep in the fridge till you are ready to serve.
+- Add apples, celery, and raisin to the dressing and toss together.
+Keep in the refrigerator till you are ready to serve.